The Winter Line

 Crossing the Melfa

 The story of Griffin Force is as much a unique armoured story as it is a sapper story.
 Lieutenant Edward J. Perkins, commanding the Lord Strathcona’s Horse Reconnaissance Troop, had eleven light American General Stuart or Honey tanks with their turrets removed.
-The tanks still mounted a 50-calibre machine-gun, a pair of Browning machine-guns, (Projector Infantry Anti-Tank gun), Tommy guns and a crew of five.
-The Honeys also carried prepared charges and grenades.
+Each had a crew of five that included three sappers in six of them.
+The tanks acted essentially as tracked scout cars but with a little bigger bite.
+They mounted a 50-calibre machine-gun, a pair of Browning machine-guns, PIATs (Projector Infantry Anti-Tank) and Tommy guns.
+The sapper Honeys also carried prepared charges and grenades.
 The sappers cleared mines, cut diversions, filled in craters and built bridges—sometimes working without relief for stretches of 36 and 48 hours.